Dan Stevens: Other work

 Stevens has narrated over 30 audiobooks, including Casino Royale, Wolf Hall and War Horse.
 In 2014, he was nominated for two Audie Awards, in the Classic category and Solo Narration (Male) category for Frankenstein.
+In 2026, Stevens voiced Monsieur Andre in Erin A. Craig's audiobook Our Strange Duet (2026), a new reimagining and followup to Andrew Lloyd Webber's musical The Phantom of the Opera.

 Outside acting, Stevens maintains an interest in writing and literature and is editor-at-large for The Junket, an online quarterly that he co-founded in 2011 with some friends.
 He was a member of the judging panel for the 2012 Man Booker Prize, and was a regular columnist for the Sunday Telegraph.

 A cricket enthusiast, he played for the Authors XI team, which is composed of a number of prominent British writers, in 2012.
 He also contributed a chapter to the team's book The Authors XI: A Season of English Cricket from Hackney to Hambledon, which was shortlisted for the 2014 Cricket Society and M.C.C.
 Book of the Year Award.

 Personal life

 In 2009, Stevens married South African jazz singer and singing teacher Susie Hariet.
 They have three children.
-He is fluent in English, French, and German.